bluline.gif (3534 bytes)

 FAMILY INFORMATION

-Lorenz Reindl Family Descendant Book (1818 - Present) - a privatized (dates & places of living people omitted) Descendant Book, with notes and index, of Lorenz Reindl descendants (PDF)
+Lorenz Reindl Family Descendant Book (1818 - Present) - a privatized (dates & places of living people omitted) 6 Generation Descendant Book (PDF), starting with Lorenz Reindl - 7 pages plus index

-Click on the following link to view information on the Sutter family.
+Click on the following links to view information on the Sutter and Whitmyer families.

 Sutter Family - The descendants of Karl and Katharina Suter.